 - Purely Organic Heirloom Carrot Seeds (Scarlet Nantes) produce sweet, red-orange carrots with a big crunch.
 Coreless with fine-grained flesh, they’re ideal for juicing, snacking and cooking.

-- Purely Organic Heirloom Cucumber Seeds (Marketmore 76) produce hefty dark green, smooth fruits 8-9 inches long with a sweet and mild flavor ideal for slicing, salads, sandwiches and soups.
+- Purely Organic Heirloom Cucumber Seeds (Marketmore 76) (Not currently included) produce hefty dark green, smooth fruits 8-9 inches long with a sweet and mild flavor ideal for slicing, salads, sandwiches and soups.

 - Purely Organic Heirloom Eggplant Seeds (Long Purple) produce glossy, dark purple, club shaped eggplants with firm, white flesh that has a mildly savory flavor great for grilling, cooking or frying.